tlog-dev/tlog/README.md

 ## TeeWriter

-You also may use several writers at the same time.
+You also may use several writers in the same time.
 ```go
 cw := tlog.NewConsoleWriter(os.Stderr, tlog.LdetFlags)
 jw := tlog.NewJSONWriter(file)